awoo-co/todoy/readme.md

-# todo-list
+# todoy-list
-todo list page for putting things you need to remember can be remembered now using teslakitty todo list this website uses local storge to get back where you been at please note this does not sync between devices
+todoy list page for putting things you need to remember can be remembered now using teslakitty todoy list this website uses local storage to get back where you been at please note this does not sync between devices